urschrei/pyzotero/README.md

     print(f"Item: {item['data']['itemType']} | Key: {item['data']['key']}")
 ```

+Instead of creating an API key by hand, an application can obtain one on a user's behalf using Zotero's OAuth flow.
+Install the optional `oauth` extra (`pip install "pyzotero[oauth]"`) and see the [OAuth documentation](http://pyzotero.readthedocs.org/en/latest/#oauth-authentication), or run `pyzotero auth`.

 # Documentation

 Full documentation of available Pyzotero methods, code examples, and sample output is available on [Read The Docs][3].